zrex05/Co-op-Data-Analysis/README.md

-The "n function analysis.R" file uses the simulation results from five custom-made n functions (with their calculated k values) to create plots and visuals.
+The "n function analysis.R" file uses the simulation results (.csv file) from five custom-made n functions (with their calculated k values) to create plots and visuals.

-The "k function analysis.R" file uses the simulation results from five custom-made k functions (with their calculated n values) to create plots and visuals.
+The "k function analysis.R" file uses the simulation results from five custom-made k functions (with their calculated n values, .csv file) to create plots and visuals.